Mohit-Kumar-cloud/Algorithms/README.md

 # Algorithms
-A simple Python GUI App to implement the dynamic Algorithms
+A simple Python GUI App using tkinter to implement the dynamic Algorithms